 - Elizabeth Harris Collings was baptised in 1828.
 In 1841 she was living with her family in the High Street in Thornbury.
 Although she remained unmarried, she appears to have been the mother of Alfred Samuel Collings (see below) who was born in 1854.
 She died February 17th 1879 aged 51 years.

 Alfred Samuel Collings was born 25th December 1854.
 He was the grandson of Samuel and Elizabeth C 1877.
-Eleanor was baptised on 22nd July 1855 in Thornbury according to the Scribe’s Alcove website.
-A family tree on the Ancestry website says Eleanor was born on 29th June 1855.
+He married Helena Blanche King on 21st March 1877.
+Helena was the daughter of James and Annis King who lived at Morton House in the census of 1861.
+The Scribes Alcove website spells her name as Eleanor and says she was baptised on 22nd July 1855 in Thornbury.
+A family tree on the Ancestry website says she was born on 29th June 1855.

-Their children were said to be Edith Collings registered in Thornbury in 1878, Alfred Clement Collings registered in Thornbury in 1879 and Agnes Collings 1881.
+Their children were said to be Edith Collings was born in Castle Street in Thornbury on 18th January 1878, Alfred Clement Collings was also born in Thornbury but on 18th October 1879.

 The family tree on the Ancestry website says that Alfred Samuel Collings died at Northleigh in Devon on 11th November 1929.
 His death at the age of 74 was registered in Barnstaple in the December quarter of 1929.
 The probate record reads “Collings Alfred Samuel of Northleigh Goodleigh near Barnstaple Devonshire died 11 November 1929.
 Probate London 9th December to Edith Collings spinster.
 Effects £1754 17s 3d.”